-Draft of Research Proposal
+DraftResearch Proposal

 Title: Pricing Mechanisms in Early Modern Europe and the Atlantic World

-The research project I intend to pursue in my PhD dissertation is focused on changes in practices of pricing in the market.
-More specifically, I want to examine the use of fixed and pre-determined prices a way method of price determination, and the way this method became more common over the early modern period.
-Fixed price tags have been the most common pricing method in the Western world for decades, but this was not necessarily the case in the early modern era, and I want to examine the origins of this method.
-Geographically, my research will focus on Britain, British colonies in North America and the Caribbean, and British trade in the Atlantic between them.
+The research project I intend to pursue in my PhD dissertation focuses on changing pricing practices in the market.
+Specifically, I want to examine the use of fixed and pre-determined prices as a method of price determination, and how this method became more common over the course of early modernity.
+While fixed price tags have been the most common pricing method in the western world for decades, this was not necessarily the case in the early modern era, and my project will examine the origins of this method.
+Geographically, my research will focus on Britain, British colonies in North America and the Caribbean, and British trade in the Atlantic.

-There are two main building blocks to this project.
-The first is the documentation of changes in pricing practices – finding out which kinds of pricing methods (haggling, auctions, direct regulation by some authority, etc.) were used in different locations, times, and across various kinds of goods, with particular attention to the use of fixed prices.
-The second is to examine to cultural environment in which these changes occurred – what practices were considered legitimate, how were new practices defended or attacked, and how is it that fixed prices became more and more accepted.
+This project has two main elements.
+The first involves documenting changes in pricing practices: finding out which kinds of pricing methods (haggling, auctions, direct regulation, etc.) were used in different locations, at different times, and for various kinds of goods, with particular attention to the use of fixed prices.
+The second entails examining the cultural environment in which these changes occurred: what practices were considered legitimate, how new practices were defended or attacked, and how fixed prices came to be widely accepted over the course of time.